Must the divine feminine be denatured?

 Sometimes I’m grateful for the old Roman Catholic doctrine of Original Sin that held there is no innocent being, even a newborn, since Eve’s fall.

-In New Mexico, Art Judy Chicago Elizabeth A. Sackler Center for Feminist Art Ann Stewart Anderson
+In Art, New Mexico Judy Chicago Elizabeth A. Sackler Center for Feminist Art Ann Stewart Anderson

 by Sallie Bingham in Art, Women 3 Comments